Frequently Asked Questions

 - Global Praise – that people worldwide would praise God as they experience His immeasurable favor via CBN

-While we can tell you that our members currently reside in about 100 countries spanning six continents, we limit further details for the following reasons:
+While we can tell you that our thousands of members currently reside in over 100 countries spanning six continents, we limit further details for the following reasons:

 - Membership numbers always require qualification.
 (Where do most of them reside?
 What country, state, etc.?)